 The aim of the project is to highlight the qualities of artists with disabilities in the hope of recognizing their skills and promoting their integration into the fabric of our society.

-This project, presented by the Festival Accès Asie, is financially supported by the Conseil des arts de Montréal.
+This project, presented by the Festival Accès Asie, is financially supported by the CAM (Conseil des arts de Montréal).

 Azalia Kaviani - Visual Artist and Dancer

-Originally from Iran, Azalia Kaviani immigrated to Montreal in 2006.
-She is a visual artist and dancer who has been living with cerebral palsy since childhood.
-She is a graduate of Concordia University and McGill University, and also attended Dawson College.
-Azalia exhibited her paintings in 2018 at Galerie Mekic in the double exhibition Les Visages and at the SalonEsque collective exhibition at the MAI (Montréal, arts interculturels) in 2015.
-From 2015 to 2017, Azalia was supported by the MAI Complices program.
-Her first solo exhibition Les nocturnes is the result of a year of work in Project HABILITÉS, an inclusive project that provides Azalia with dance training, professional development tools, and accommodation adapted to her needs so that she can achieve her artistic and professional goals.
+Originally from Iran, Azalia Kaviani is a visual artist and dancer who has been living with cerebral palsy since childhood.
+She immigrated to Montreal in 2006.
+She is a graduate of Concordia and McGill University, and also attended Dawson College.
+Azalia exhibited her paintings in 2018 at Galerie Mekic in the two-person exhibition Les Visages and at the SalonEsque collective exhibition at the MAI (Montréal, arts interculturels) in 2015.
+From 2015 to 2017, Azalia received support from the MAI Mentorship Program.
+Her first solo exhibition The Nocturnes is the result of an intensive year of work on the ABILITIES Project, a pilot project in inclusive practices that was developed by Festival Accès Asie for the purpose of providing Azalia with adapted training, professional development and accommodation so that she could achieve her artistic and professional goals.
 Through her art, Azalia is motivated by the desire ‘’to inspire people with disabilities to pursue their ambitions, to encourage them not to marginalize themselves.’’

 Kakim Goh – Curator and Project Manager /